 An S1G AP that sends an acknowledgement frame of type (NDP) Ack or NDP PS-Poll-Ack in response to an (NDP)PS-Poll/trigger frame that is received from an S1G STA shall set the More Data subfield of the acknowledgement frame to 0 when no BU is buffered for the STA; otherwise, it shall set it to 1.
 The successful reception of the acknowledgement frame provides the following indications to the S1G STA:

-—If the More Data subfield is equal to 0 it indicates to the S1G STA that no service period starts and that it may enter the doze state,
+—If the More Data subfield is equal to 0 it indicates that no service period starts for the STA and that it may enter the doze state,

-—If the More Data subfield is equal to 1 it indicates to the S1G STA that a service period starts after a time T, starting from the end of the acknowledgement frame, after which the S1G STA shall remain in the awake state until a frame is received from the S1G AP that has the EOSP subfield equal to 1.
+—If the More Data subfield is equal to 1 it indicates that a service period starts for the STA after a time T, starting from the end of the acknowledgement frame, after which the S1G STA shall remain in the awake state until a frame is received from the S1G AP that has the EOSP subfield equal to 1.
 The time T is equal to:

 —0 if the acknowledgment frame is an Ack frame or is an NDP(PS-Poll-)Ack frame with the Idle Indication subfield equal to 0